Saturday, 28 February 2015

 METHOD :

 At first, we have to clean the stomach of each of the fish.
-This fish does not have scales.
-So you are at an advantage.
-This is a very soft and delicate fish.
-So you need to handle it carefully just like a newly wed bride.You can clean the stomach using two fingers.
+This fish does not have scales, we are at an advantage.
+This is a soft and delicate fish, we need to handle it carefully just like a newly wed bride.You can clean the stomach using two fingers.
 Just insert your fingers from the sides of head and pull out the stomach dirt.
 Please do not cut the belly to clean.
 Also tear the two long whiskers from the head.
 Wash thoroughly.
-Drain excess water.
+Drain the excess water.

 Add half tsp turmeric powder, salt and 1tsp oil to the fish and rub well.
-Heat oil in a wok till smoking point.
+Heat the oil in a wok until smoking point.
 Fry the fish lightly in batches at medium to low heat.
-Be very careful to avoid breakage.
-Fry the boris till light brown and keep aside.
+Be careful, avoid breakage.
+Fry the boris until light brown and keep aside.

-Temper the same oil with nigella seeds.
+Temper the remaining oil with nigella seeds.
 Take a bowl and mix together ginger and chilli paste, salt and half tsp turmeric.
 Add the spice mix to the oil.
 Fry till the spices separate from the oil.
-Add 1 cup water.
-Let boil for 2-3 minutes.
+Add a cup of water, let boil for 2-3 minutes.
 Add the fish pieces and boris.
-Boil for another 1 minute.
+Boil for another minute.
 Add pre-washed chopped coriander leaves.
 Switch off the gas burner.

 Wednesday, 18 February 2015